grandwebdesign/digitalocean-spaces-laravel/README.md

 DO_FOLDER=
 ```

 Note on DO_FOLDER: This variable can remain empty if you want to upload files to the root directory.
-Otherwise, specify a folder name, such as "uploads", so all files will be uploaded to the "/uploads/" path.
+Otherwise, specify a folder name, such as `"uploads"`, so all files will be uploaded to the `/uploads/` path.

 ## Usage
 To upload a file